oracle-samples/microtx-samples/lra/lrademo/trip-client/README.md

 # About
-TMM LRA demo Trip-Client application.
+TMM LRA demo Trip-Client Java application.
+This application provides console user interface to reserve and confirm/cancel the fight and hotel booking.
+The application interacts with the trip-manager microservice to perform the bookings.

 ## Quick Start
 To run build: